Ferrari Daytona SP3: Engine and transmission

 The engine is a naturally aspirated 6.5 L Ferrari F140 HC V12 revving up to 9500 rpm.
 It generates 840 PS at 9250 rpm and 697 Nm of torque at 7250 rpm.
 The Daytona SP3 is the first road-going Ferrari to feature a mid-mounted 12-cylinder engine without electric hybrid support systems since the Ferrari Enzo in 2002.
-The engine is mated to a quicker-shifting version of the 812 Competition's 7-speed automatic dual-clutch gearbox.
+The engine is mated to a quicker-shifting version of the 812 Competizione's 7-speed automatic dual-clutch gearbox.

 To enable the car to put the power down efficiently, Ferrari has equipped the transmission with an e-diff and lots of electronics including Side Slip Control (SSC) 6.1 with Ferrari Dynamic Enhancer (FDE).
 The gear shifts requires less than 200 milliseconds to change between gears.

-This also marks the last usage of the V12 engine for the Ferrari road cars, as the company is departing from traditional V12s to lower cylinder variants such as turbocharged V8s with hybrid electric systems similar to the SF90 Stradale which is already in production.
+This also marks the last usage of the mid-ship V12 engine for the Ferrari road cars, as the company is departing from traditional V12s to lower cylinder variants such as turbocharged V8s with hybrid electric systems similar to the SF90 Stradale, which is already in production.

 Chassis

-The SP3 bodywork sits on the LaFerrari chassis, with carbon fiber used for the shell, chassis and certain bodywork elements.
+The SP3 bodywork sits on the LaFerrari Aperta chassis, with carbon fiber used for the shell, chassis and certain bodywork elements.
 The car weighs 1,485 kg dry, giving it a power-to-weight ratio of 566 PS per ton, while the mid-engined layout allows optimized weight distribution between the axles.
-The body work makes use of a removable "Aperta" style roof which can be removed and stored separately.
-The chassis also consists of butterfly doors which open upwards, similar to the LaFerrari and Enzo.
+The body work makes use of an "Aperta" style roof, which can be removed and stored separately.
+The chassis also consists of butterfly doors that open upwards, similar to the LaFerrari and Enzo.
 Ferrari claims that the car has a weight distribution split of 44% front and 56% rear.